 Another, even greater orphaned album, also from an idiosyncratic UK indie label [Stiff] once again reached the public in a new form eleven years later in spite of being shelved.
 This time, in its original form.
 I had loved the Department S single “Going Left Right” from 1981.
 I bought it and waited for the album.
 And waited… and so on.
 Apparently, sales of their three singles failed to ignite the charts top the degree that Stiff required, so the completed album “Sub-Stance” was left to twist in the wind while Jona Lewie and Tracey Ullman delivered hits to the label.

 That was a pity, since producer David Tickle was at the top of his form in 1981 and he was met by a band with no shortage of ideas and enthusiasm.
-I chanced upon this CD as one of my first online purchases, when I chanced upon a website that dealt in overstock books and CDs.
-This was the mid-80s and it may have been what morphed into Overstock.com eventually once the web went mainstream.
+I chanced upon this CD as one of my first online purchases, when I found an early website that dealt in overstock books and CDs.
+This was the mid-90s and it may have been what morphed into Overstock.com eventually once the web went mainstream.
 Here the original album in its mooted running order was appended by appropriate B-sides to fill out the program.
 It’s a real head scratcher how an album this vibrant and exciting was declared “unfit to release!”

 Finally, the créme de la créme of orphaned albums in my Record Cell just has to be the long-unreleased fifth album by The Associates, “The Glamour Chase.”
 The recording of this album was a painful, incredibly expensive undertaking by WEA which was, in fact, recorded twice after the first run was deemed unmixable.
 It didn’t help that singer Billy MacKenzie saw fit to indulge in any tactics to spend label cash for what seemed like the hell of it.
 After the two pre-release singles failed to even limp onto the lower reaches of the charts, WEA came to the notion of disengaging before any more money was thrown down the black hold of distribution and promotion.